Himanshigera07/Classificatin_Model_Evaluation/README.md

 # 🧠 Classification Model Evaluation

-This project demonstrates a classification task using two machine learning models:
+This project demonstrates a classification task using machine learning model:
 - Logistic Regression
-- Random Forest

-We evaluate the models using:
+We evaluate the model using:
 - Confusion Matrix (visualized with heatmap)
 - ROC- AUC Curve